Keywords

 On slit-lamp biomicroscopy, the cornea in BE revealed a well-demarcated ring-shaped area of ablation with faint scarring at the anterior stroma.
 Intra-ocular pressure and posterior segment were within normal limits in BE.

-Corneal topography (Allegro Oculyzer, WaveLight, GmbH, Erlangen, Germany) (Figure 1A and B) showed average flat and steep keratometric readings.
+Corneal topography (Allegro Oculyzer, WaveLight, GmbH, Erlangen, Germany) ( Figure 1A and B) showed average flat and steep keratometric readings.
 The front and back surface asphericity (@6 mm) for RE was 0.47 and 0, and for LE was 1.57 and -0.03. iTrace (Tracey Technologies Corp.
 TX, USA) performed under scotopic conditions keeping the fixed scan of diameter 3.2 mm showing HOAs of 0.230 μ in RE and 0.237 μ in LE.
 Anterior segment optical coherence tomography (AS-OCT) (Optovue, Inc., Fremont, CA) showed epithelial irregularity bilaterally.
 With complaints of ghosting of images, and unwillingness to use spectacles, the patient was advised for a contact lens trial.

 It shows the posterior surface asphericity (Q-value) for the right (0.00) and the left eye (-0.03).

-While keratorefractive surgeries are designed to reduce pre-existing aberrations, they can also induce newer aberrations affecting visual quality and contribute to patient dissatisfaction.7 Although WFG enhancement surgeries may mitigate these aberrations, many patients are either reluctant to undergo a repeat surgery or deemed unfit for it due to the associated risk of post-surgical ectasia.
+While keratorefractive surgeries are designed to reduce pre-existing aberrations, they can also induce newer aberrations affecting visual quality and contribute to patient dissatisfaction.7 Although WFG enhancement surgeries may mitigate these aberrations, many patients are either reluctant to undergo a repeat surgery or deemed unfit due to the associated risk of post-surgical ectasia.

 RCLs have been widely used for visual rehabilitation in patients with irregular corneas.
 The tear film between the lens and the cornea effectively masks corneal irregularity.
 They not only correct refractive errors but also eliminate third to fifth-order and total HOAs.8 Fitting corneal lenses can be particularly challenging in oblate corneas.
 Reverse geometry lenses can give a better fit, however, the continuous gliding movement of these lenses on the cornea with blinking can lead to instability and discomfort.
-In our case, the RCLs were neither tolerated nor improved visual quality.
+In our case, the RCLs neither tolerated nor improved visual quality.

-Jagadeesh et al reported that an FSE of 0.60 maximized visual performance and reduced HOAs in moderate keratoconus.11 Hussion et al also observed enhanced high and low-contrast visual acuity with different eccentricities.12 Similarly, Badrinarayanan et al noted improvements in HOAs, corrected distance VA and contrast sensitivity in keratoconus patients with varying eccentricities.13 Despite these findings, an optimal FSE value has not been established.
+Jagadeesh et al reported that an FSE of 0.60 maximised visual performance and reduced HOAs in moderate keratoconus.11 Hussion et al also observed enhanced high and low-contrast visual acuity with different eccentricities.12 Similarly, Badrinarayanan et al noted improvements in HOAs, corrected distance VA and contrast sensitivity in keratoconus patients with varying eccentricities.13 Despite these findings, an optimal FSE value has not been established.

 The thickness of the fluid reservoir,15 the lens material,16 and the polymer coating17 have minimal impact on HOAs.
 Considering the irregularities of the corneal anterior surface, and the anterior and posterior asphericity of the cornea, we hypothesize that a lens with FSE closely matching the eccentricity (Ɛ) of the posterior surface of the cornea should be selected as the first lens for trial.
 In our case, the posterior asphericity (Q) was noted to be 0 and -0.03 in RE and LE, respectively.
-The formula Q = –Ɛ2 can be used to convert asphericity into eccentricity,18 resulting the values of 0.00 for RE and 0.17 for LE.
+The formula Q = –Ɛ2 can be used to convert asphericity into eccentricity,18 resulting in the values of 0.00 for RE and 0.17 for LE.
 Consequently, the selected SCL for the trial was chosen based on the closest FSE, which was 0 for both eyes.

 This case illustrates the influence of different FSEs of BSS devices on visual outcomes following SMILE surgery.
 SCL with varying FSEs helps to further mitigate these aberrations, thereby enhancing optical quality.
 The insights gained from this case may facilitate the selection of the first trial lens, considerably reduce the chair time and guide in prescribing lenses with appropriate FSE in post-keratorefractive surgery.